Asymptotic behavior of modular representations over abelian $p$-groups: Abstract

 \section{Abstract}

-In this paper, we prove some results on the asymptotic behavior arising in the representation theory of modular representations of cyclic groups and syzygies and cosyzygies of the trivial module over abelian $p$-groups.
-We show that the representation ring of a cyclic $p$-group can be embedded into a real algebra of functions, and that the dimension of the non-projective part of $n$-th tensor power of a direct sum of syzygies and cosyzygies of the trivial module is approximately $C\gamma^nn^\alpha$.
-Using the existence of a non-integer exponent $\alpha$, we answer a question of Benson and Symonds in negative, that is, there is an $\Omega$-algebraic module where the dimension of the core of $M^{\otimes n}$ is not eventually recursive.
+In this paper, we prove some results on the asymptotic behavior arising in modular representation theory over abelian $p$-groups.
+First, we embed the representation ring of a cyclic $p$-group into a real algebra of functions.
+Second, we calculate the asymptotic order of the dimension of the core of $n$-th tensor power of a direct sum of syzygies and cosyzygies of the trivial module, which is of the form $C\gamma^nn^\alpha$.
+This result leads to a negative answer to a question by Benson and Symonds, that is, the dimension of the core of $M^{\otimes n}$ for certain $\Omega$-algebraic module $M$ is not eventually recursive.
+Third, we give a systematic way of computing the core series of $\Omega$-algebraic modules.
+Finally, we show the existence of a transcendental core series, which comes from iterated syzygy modules of the trivial representation.